PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 ```
 Then rebuild per Section 12 on the matching architecture.

-**`requirements.txt` missing** — it's only written after packages, the SmartRedis client, the SmartSim database build, dependency restoration, and `uv pip check` all succeed.
+**`requirements-$ENV_ARCH.txt` missing** — it's only written after packages, the SmartRedis client, the SmartSim database build, dependency restoration, and `uv pip check` all succeed.
 Run a full build (Section 5).

 **Package resolution fails** — edit `requirements.in`, keep the pins (`numpy<2.0.0`, `jax[cuda12]==0.6.2`, `onnx==1.17.0`, `protobuf==3.20.3`), never add `smartsim==0.8.0` there, and rebuild.